DenisEsipko/Design-Patterns-Java/Behavioral Patterns/Strategy/Pac-Man_Patterns-Ghost_Movement.md

 To implement the different ghost behaviours, the instances of the Ghost class will use the behaviour represented by an interface (ChaseBehaviour, ScatterBehaviour & FrightenedBehaviour) to ensure that the different implementations of each behaviour is not implemented within the Ghost class.

-According to the Strategy Pattern, the bahaviour that varies is placed into a seperate class to allow you to make changes to those behaviours without affecting the parts that stays the same.
-Furthermore the pattern aligns to the design principle to "Program to an Interface, and not to an Implementation" so that the three modes of a ghost can be defined as interfaces, and the different implementations of the modes of movement can be implemented in seperate classes.
+According to the Strategy Pattern, the behaviour that varies is placed into a seperate class to allow you to make changes to those behaviours without affecting the parts that stays the same.
+Furthermore, the pattern aligns to the design principle to "Program to an Interface, and not to an Implementation" so that the three modes of a ghost can be defined as interfaces, and the different implementations of the modes of movement can be implemented in separate classes.

 The Ghost class has a ChaseBehaviour, ScatterBehaviour and a FrightenedBehaviour.
 The HAS-A relationship refers to the composition of the classes.
-Now it is possible to compose the Ghost class to in such a waye that each of the different types of ghosts can be composed of different implementations for each of the 3 modes of movement.
+Now it is possible to compose the Ghost class to in such a way that each of the different types of ghosts can be composed of different implementations for each of the 3 modes of movement.

 ### Chase Behaviour: Strategy Pattern
-The chase behaviour of the ghosts vary, and the implementation of each of the parts are removed into a seperate class.
-Hence, the algorithm to chase aggressively, ambush, patrol and random is placed in seperate classes.
-An interface (ChaseBehaviour) is created to allow for the composition between the Ghost class and the different implementations of the the Chase behaviour.
+The chase behaviour of the ghosts varies, and the implementation of each of the parts are removed into a separate class.
+Hence, the algorithm to chase aggressively, ambush, patrol and random is placed in separate classes.
+An interface (ChaseBehaviour) is created to allow for the composition between the Ghost class and the different implementations of the  Chase behaviour.

 The following diagram illustrates the composition and implementation of the Ghost class and the different implementations of the ChaseBahaviour: